foxworth42/arduino-VISCA-controller/README.md

 The Arduino Shield board present in the EAGLE directory is intended to make connecting to a TelePresence camera and wiring I/O easier.
 The shield has headers to allow for powering the Arduino off its internal voltage regulator or via VIN (includes header points to make swapping easy).
-There is also a header to provide 12v power over the RJ45 connection to remotely power the camera (untested).
+There is also a header to provide 12v power over the RJ45 connection to remotely power the camera.
 The shield incudes an RS232 transciever so it is ready to plug into the camera's control port with a standard ethernet cable.